 Requests may be mailed to: Georgia Department of Driver Services, MVR Request, Post Office Box 80447, Conyers, Georgia 30013.
-When requesting a 3-year MVR, please include a $6.00 money order, cashier’s check, or personal check made payable to the Department of Driver Services, or $8.00 for a 7-year MVR.
+When requesting a MVR, please include a money order, cashier’s check, or personal check made payable to the Department of Driver Services in the amount of $6.00 for a 3-year or $8.00 for a 7-year or lifetime MVR.

-At the time of any license or identification card transaction, DDS is required to ask all males under the age of 26 who are U.S. citizens whether they have registered with the U.S. Selective Service System, and to report the responses to the U.S. Selective Service System.
+At the time of any license or identification card transaction, DDS is required to ask males age 18 whether they have registered with the U.S. Selective Service System and to report the responses to the U.S. Selective Service System.

-When you obtain your driver’s license or permit, you will have the opportunity to make a voluntary donation of $1 to Georgia’s Blindness Education, Screening, and Treatment Program, which is administered by the Georgia Department of Public Health.
+When you obtain your driver’s license, permit, or ID, you will have the opportunity to make a voluntary donation of $1 to Georgia’s Blindness Education, Screening, and Treatment Program, which is administered by the Georgia Department of Public Health.
 Donations currently fund vision programs which provide screenings to save children’s vision, eye exams for needy adults, training for people who have lost vision, and public education about eye donation.
 Your voluntary donation will be added to the total cost of your service.

 Thank you for your interest in saving lives as an organ, tissue and eye donor.
 The Donate Life Georgia Organ, Tissue and Eye Donor Registry was created in 2008 to allow Georgians an easy and user-friendly means of joining the state’s donor registry.
-Georgians can join the registry through the web site at www.donatelifegeorgia.org, when renewing their driver license online, or when obtaining/renewing their license at a local DDS office.
-You can also join the Donor Registry by calling Donate Life Georgia directly at 1-866-57-SHARE (1-866-577-4273) and request a donor registry form.
+Georgians can join the registry through the website at www.donatelifegeorgia.org, when renewing their driver license or ID online, or when obtaining/renewing their license or ID at a local DDS Customer Service Center.
+You can also join the Donor Registry by calling Donate Life Georgia directly at 1-866-57-SHARE (1-866-577-4273) and requesting a donor registry form.